Calories Burned Biking Calculator

 Calories per Hour

 Biking is a great cardio and strength-building exercise that can burn a significant number of calories.
-The other great thing about biking, or cycling, is that it can take on many forms.
+Another great thing about biking, or cycling, is that it can take on many forms.

 Along with burning calories and helping you maintain a healthy weight, biking also has many health benefits, including a lower risk of cardiovascular disease and diabetes.

-Plus, cycling is more gentle on your joints than running or sports that involve jumping.
+Plus, cycling is considered to be a low impact activity, meaning it is more gentle on your joints than running or sports that involve jumping.
 This decreases the risk of injury or putting unnecessary stress on your joints.

-You can get an estimate of the calories you burn from biking by using a MET calculator.
+You can get an estimate of the calories you burn from biking by using a MET calculator like the one above.
 When you add your calories burned through your cycling workouts to your basal metabolic rate, you can estimate how many calories you should consume each day to match your energy output.

 Find the MET Value